antonia43/careercorner/cctesting-main/careercorner2/README.md

 - **Data Persistence:** SQLite database stores quiz reports, grades, saved universities, CVs.
 - **Google OAuth Login:** Secure login with Google accounts.
 - **Local Login:** Secure login with accounts created directly on the platform and stored in the database.
-- **Dashboard:** A dashboard with an AI career assistant chatbot that interacts with users that aren't sure about how to nagivate the app, asking ~5 genuine questions about their situation and redirecting them to the most suitable starting tool after understanding their needs.
+- **Dashboard:** A dashboard with an AI career assistant chatbot that interacts with users that aren't sure about how to navigate the app, asking ~5 genuine questions about their situation and redirecting them to the most suitable starting tool after understanding their needs.
 The chatbot never mentions tool names during the first 5 turns, building context through casual dialogue like "What challenges are you facing with your studies?" or "What's frustrating about your job search?"
 On turn 6+, it confidently recommends a feature (i.e. "Career Quiz would suit you best because...") with clear reasoning.
 Both student and professional dashboards use separate chat histories with dedicated trace IDs in Langfuse for observability.
 - **Reports Section** A section where all results from quizzes and analyses can be accessed and deleted by the user.
 - **Custom CSS styling** Custom green and yellow UI with animations.